Trump ally Kari Lake wins GOP primary for Arizona governor

 Lake spent the days leading up to her own election claiming there were signs of fraud, but she refused to provide any evidence.
 Once her victory was assured, she said voters should trust her win is legitimate.

 “We outvoted the fraud,” Lake said.
-She pointed to problems in one county, which ran out of ballots in some precincts and had to print more, but she and her attorney, Tim La Sota, refused to provide evidence backing up her claims of fraud.
+She pointed to problems in Pinal County, which ran out of ballots in some precincts and had to print more, but she and her attorney, Tim La Sota, refused to provide evidence backing up her claims of fraud.

 She said she has no plans to stop talking about election fraud even as she needs to broaden her appeal beyond the loyalists her powered her primary victory.